 Research(Research Description PDF)

 Research in our group is interdisciplinary and spans several fields: physical and analytical electrochemistry, carbon material science, point-of-care medical diagnostics, neuroanalytical chemistry, and corrosion of additively manufactured metal alloys.
 We conduct fundamental research with advanced carbon materials to address key problems and technological needs in energy, health and the environment.
-Our core science lies in the preparation, processing and application of diamond and diamond-like carbons.
-We seek to considerably improve the ability to prepare and control the material properties of single and polycrystalline diamond, and nitrogen-incorporated tetrahedral amorphous carbon, and to explore frontier applications where the unique material properties are essential for performance.
+Our core science lies in the preparation, processing and application of diamond and diamond-like carbon thin films.
+We seek to considerably improve the ability to prepare and control the material properties of polycrystalline diamond and nitrogen-incorporated tetrahedral amor-phous carbon, and to explore frontier applications where the unique material properties are essential for performance.